8 Best FREE Data Modeling Tools (2025)

 I reviewed DbSchema and found it to be a visual database designer and manager for any SQL, NoSQL, or Cloud database.
 It allows you to design and interact with the database schema visually, work in a team, and deploy it on multiple databases.
 Users can generate clear HTML5 diagrams, explore data interactively, and construct efficient queries for improved decision-making.

 DbSchema is a versatile tool that allows you to seamlessly work with databases like MongoDB, SQLite, and SQL Server through interactive diagrams and a visual query builder.
-It supports multiple file formats, including PDF, CSV, and XLSX, offering various import and export options.
-I could benefit from features like HTML5 documentation, relational data explorer, and schema synchronization, which leveraged drag-and-drop builder and reverse engineering to optimize database management.
+It supports multiple file formats, including PDF, CSV, and XLSX, and offers various import and export options.
+I could benefit from features like HTML5 documentation, relational data explorer, and schema synchronization, which leveraged a drag-and-drop builder and reverse engineering to optimize database management.

 Integration: MongoDB, SQLite, Snowflake, SQL Server, Redis, and IBM Db2